The title "refuse refuse",

 Libyan Albayan

-A scan of the front cover of the magazine.
+A scan of the front cover of Albayan magazine.

 The article particularly focuses on the dangers of plastic as a substance that does not go away even when is shredded into dust and dissolved into the soil.
 Its microscopic particles remain in the soil and water for up to a century.
-When taken by plants from the soil and water, and then animals feed on these plants and on the plastic itself, the cancerous particles are transferred to humans via animal produce like milk and cheese.
+When taken by plants from the soil and water, and then animals feed on these plants, the cancerous particles are transferred to humans via animal produce like milk and cheese.

 In Plastic Farms

-The article goes on to warn people about the excess use of plastic and asks them to use less of it whenever they can.
+The article goes on to warn the Libyan people about the excess use of plastic and asks them to use less of it whenever they can.
 For example, bakers use plastic carrier bags to sell hot bread to the public, when most people know that heat and plastic do not mix.
-[Take your traditional straw basket to the bakers with you.]
+[Take your traditional basket to the baker with you - be a traditional Libyan and forget about this modern stuff.]

 To reduce the consumption of unnecessary plastic, the article recommends: